zaerl/unique-version/README.md

 */
 ```

-The `HASH` is calculated using `git rev-parse HEAD` otherwise from a random value.
+The `HASH` is calculated using `git rev-parse HEAD` otherwise is a random value.

 Defaults: